 Undergraduate scholarships and funding for graduate students

 Scholarships@UW-Madison is designed to help prospective and continuing students find undergraduate scholarship details within one site.
 Instead of navigating individual schools and colleges, you can use this comprehensive resource to find UW-Madison scholarships for which you are eligible.
 You can also find and apply for scholarships offered through the Department of Materials Science and Engineering using the Scholarships@UW-Madison site.
 We are able to offer many of these scholarships through the generous support of alumni and friends of the department.
-Read more about scholarships specific to our department here.
+Read more about both college -wide and department specific scholarships here.

 You can find information about graduate fellowships under the “Financial Support” menu here.